-Determinate.
 The Heinz Company came out with several strains of this tomato over the years and we think we have the best of them.
 In late August there are dozens of fruit, all around 3 inches across, all crack free, all bright red.
-A great tomato for a variety of home uses - one thing to keep in mind is you will get lots and lots of perfect fruit, all at pretty much the same time.
+The Heinz Classic Processor Tomato is a great tomato for a variety of home uses - one thing to keep in mind is you will get lots and lots of perfect fruit, all at pretty much the same time.
 The acid content is perfect for canning, the flavor is fine for salads, resistance to fusarium and verticillium wilts is built in.
-Heinz is sort of a canning heirloom and we like it a lot.
-25 seeds.
+The Heinz Classic Processor Tomato is sort of a canning heirloom and we like it a lot.

 Germination Temperature: Optimum soil temperatures 70-85ºF.

 Seed Sowing Depth: 1/4” deep

 Starting Indoors: 6 weeks before last frost.
 Provide 75-80ºF soil temperatures.
 Sow 2-3 seeds per cell/pot, thin to the strongest seedling or use the 20 Row seedling flat, transplanting into individual pots when seedlings get their 3rd set of leaves.
 Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer, diluted to ¼ of suggested measurement.
 Transplant out after last frost.
 Space 24-36" apart

 Sowing Outdoors: Only in areas with very long growing seasons.
 Sow after last frost.

 Harvest: When fruit is red (or color of the variety planted) and firm.